sagemath/sagewiki_to_gh-2022-10-10/doctest-notes.md

  * Intrinsically verifying to an expert. e.g. illustrate constraints or consistencies implied by a well-known theorem/conjecture hold (ideally one unrelated to the implementation).
  * Reproduced in a reputable book or journal.
- * Can be reproduced with []http://www.wolframalpha.com/ Wolfram|Alpha]].
+ * Can be reproduced with [[http://www.wolframalpha.com/ WolframAlpha]].
 We have [[http://groups.google.com/group/sage-devel/msg/4fbd060599faec58 permission]] from [[http://www.wolfram.com/ Wolfram Research]] to use Wolfram|Alpha to make comparisons with Sage.
 It would be useful if you could provide a link on the trac ticket in this case - e.g http://www.wolframalpha.com/input/?i=10!
  * Can be reproduced with open or closed software that is not part of Sage.
 (It would help, if practical, to document on the trac ticket
    * The name of the software
    * The version